TyGuS/suslik/certification.md

 opam install coq coq-mathcomp-ssreflect coq-fcsl-pcm coq-htt
 ```

-For HTT, clone the repo and run `opam install .` at the root to install using OPAM.

 Each synthesized Coq certificate imports `SSL`, a module consisting of predefined tactics.
 The module source may be compiled by running `make clean && make` in the directory `certification/coq`.

 ### Running Synthesis with Certification